Your Goal: Body awareness free from subtle wandering & restlessness.

 12: Fear of Letting Go.
 12: Access Concentration.

-Your tenth step in meditation is to develop Marker 10: Whole-Body Breathing (right column) to calm Hindrance 10: Sensory Distraction (left column).
 As your attention is sustained on one point of breath sensation, you access your first experience of true seclusion from sensory experience.
 This occurs because once attention is sustained, it no longer habitually leaves your meditation object to absorb into distraction.

 While attention is sustained in the foreground, your background peripheral awareness still contains experiences created by the physical world and those created by your mind.
 Your next step is to bring the background peripheral awareness to the foreground, allowing your attention to rest in the background, and to develop intimacy with your body breath experience to completely withdraw awareness from the six sense fields to develop complete seclusion for the mind in preparation for jhana.

-Once you understand how to withdraw awareness from the sense fields and the pleasure of your body-breath moves to the foreground, you are ready to develop Marker 11: Sustained Awareness.
+Progression: Once you understand how to withdraw awareness from the sense fields and the pleasure of your body-breath moves to the foreground, you are ready to develop Marker 11: Sustained Awareness.

 Meditative Hindrances are signs of an imbalance in either your effort or the structure of your attention and are seen as an opportunity for insight into your mind.